 If I had to choose one favorite trail experience in Glacier National Park, hiking to Bullhead Lake would be it.
 In this boomer traveler’s opinion, you’ll find all the elements for a good hike—alpine scenery, excellent wildlife watching and little elevation gain.
 When Alan and I experienced hiking to Bullhead Lake with a Road Scholar Glacier National Park program, I could have hiked forever; but I’m sure my companions would have finally yelled, “Stop!”

 You’ll find more articles about our Glacier National Park hiking experiences on the Glacier National Park Hiking page.

-Located in the Many Glacier area of the park, the 8-mile-round-trip hike to Bullhead Lake begins near the parking lot at the Swiftcurrent Motor Inn (your last chance for a civilized pit stop).
+Located in the Many Glacier area of the park, the 8-mile-round-trip hike to Bullhead Lake begins near the parking lot at the Swiftcurrent Motor Inn (your last chance for a civilized pit stop)—Many Glacier Hotel is also nearby.
 The trail starts out in a heavily forested section.
 Our Road Scholar guide, Steph Paidas, pointed to a bizarrely shaped tree that looked as if a sculptor had been at work in the forest.
 She told us that unusually harsh winters stunt or stop a tree’s growth.
 If it lives, a new tree branch may take over, sending the growth in a completely new direction.